 Another essential here is continuing to work on our house, our goal is to move into the basement this year.
 We’re very close and seems quite doable.
 It’s a juggling act building a farm and a house at the same time, but we’re getting it done bit by bit.d I’m confident that this is a goal that we will be able to reach.

 Do what you love

 Do you enjoy the animals on your farm, and the dirt on your hands as you work in the garden?
 It seems like a crazy question.
 If you chose this life, of course you love what you do!
 Our goal with living this lifestyle is slowing down, knowing where our food comes from and enjoying the sense the accomplishment of doing something meaningful.
 We have attained this goal.
 However some farm animals are less enjoyable to care for than others.
-We have enjoyed all of our animals with the exception of one, pigs.
-We were so excited to add pigs initially, we had big plans to have a breeding pair and sell piglets as well as pork, but we just don’t enjoy them.
+We have enjoyed all of our animals with the exception of one.
+Pigs.
+We were so excited to add pigs initially, we had big plans to have a breeding pair and sell piglets as well as pork, but the market here is saturated with piglets, we practically have to give them away!
+On top of that, we just don’t enjoy them.
 Their only redeeming factor is bacon.
-We plan to raise some feeder pigs in the future.
+We will continue to raise feeder pigs.
 No more boars and sows here!